noahpierau/articles/decred-messaging-proposal.md

     Problem - online collaboration to generate and preserve wealth is difficult, especially with random strangers

-    Solution - introducing Decred, a DAO that was created to build a fairer financial future for the next generation
+    Solution - introducing Decred, a DAO that was created to build a better financial future for our children

     How it works - Decred is basically an evolved version of Bitcoin:
     * instead of bitcoins we use decentralized credits (DCR)